-Canadian air tanker crashes while fighting Australia bushfires, 3 dead
+Canadian air tanker crashes while fighting Australia bushfires, three dead

 Peak View is close to a blaze burning out of control in the Wadbilliga National Park, the fire service said.

+The plane may have been “aerodynamically overloaded”, said Geoffrey Dell, an expert in accident forensics and investigation, meaning it may have turned or changed altitude too quickly for its load, forcing it to lose altitude sharply.

+“It’s designed to operate to certain G (gravity)-limits, and if you go over those, different parts of the structure can be overstressed,” added Dell, a professor at Central Queensland University.

-Such air tankers typically carry 15,000 liters of water or fire retardant to be released over fires, which can help contain blazes in areas ground crews find hard to reach.
+Such air tankers typically carry 15,000 liters of water or fire retardant for release over blazes in areas that ground crews find hard to reach.

-Belinda Greene, a receptionist at the Bredbo Inn Hotel near the crash site, said she heard police cars racing by in the early afternoon.
+Belinda Greene, a receptionist at the Bredbo Inn Hotel near the crash site, said she heard police cars race by.

 “We saw a lot of smoke all of a sudden a couple of hours ago,” she told Reuters by telephone.